 President Barack Obama's foreign policy has been a mixture of multilateralism and bold action.
-His record forms the basis of his foreign policy platform in the 2012 presidential election.
+Obama's campaign website does not delve into specific foreign policy issues.
+Rather, his record forms the basis of his foreign policy platform in the 2012 presidential election.

 Obama has elevated the importance of multilateralism in American foreign policy.
 Multilateralism is simply moving in policy directions with the assent and cooperation of other nations.
 Multilateralism is directly counter to unilateralism, or taking policy actions alone.
 Obama's predecessor, George W. Bush, unilaterally took the United States out of the Kyoto Protocols, and threatened unilateral action if no coalition formed behind the U.S. in the War on Terror.